Greg Boykin

 Greg Boykin (born December 8, 1953) is an American former National Football League (NFL) running back.
 He was born in Ravenna, Ohio, and grew up in neighboring Kent, where he attended Theodore Roosevelt High School.
-Boykin played college football for the Northwestern Wildcats and was later selected by the New Orleans Saints with the 174th selection in the 1977 NFL draft.
+Boykin played college football for the Northwestern Wildcats and was later selected by the New Orleans Saints in the seventh round with the 174th overall pick in the 1977 NFL draft.

 Boykin also played for the San Francisco 49ers in 1978.